jhuapl-bio/taxtriage/docs/contributing.md

 ### 2. Fork and Branch

-[Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [jhuapl-bio/taxtriage repository](https://github.com/jhuapl-bio/taxtriage) to your GitHub account, then create a feature branch from `dev`.
+[Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [jhuapl-bio/taxtriage repository](https://github.com/jhuapl-bio/taxtriage) to your GitHub account, then create a feature branch from `main`.
+Name it after the issue it closes — `226-metadata-module` — so the issue closes automatically when the PR merges.

 ### 3. Make Changes